GeminiDRSoftware/AstroFaker/doc/methods.rst

   obj
-    A callable that takes two arrays as arguments, representing the x- and y-pixel ordinates, and returns the amplitude of the "object" at that pixel location.
+    A callable that takes two arrays as arguments, representing the x- and y-pixel coordinates, and returns the amplitude of the "object" at that pixel location.
 It is likely that this will be an instance of an ``astropy.modeling.models.Model`` object.